 With most digital cameras, it’s far too easy to fire off dozens of pictures of one subject and end up with a hard drive full of near-identical photos.
 Using the Sigma DP2 Quattro, I found I went back to considering potential pictures more before shooting, and, in many cases, deciding not to take a pic.
 You particularly consider whether it’s worth taking a picture when you realise that shooting a Jpeg and saving it as a Tiff will produce a file of around 78Mb.

 Watch the battery

 As well as the leisurely read to card, there are other factors that can make you slow down with the DP2 Quattro, particularly the fact that although battery life has been improved, you’ll still be lucky to get 100 shots on a fully charged battery, and probably more like 80 in most circumstances.
-Sigma includes two batteries in the box and they only take a couple of hours to charge, so the situation’s not that bad.
+Sigma includes two batteries in the box and they only take a couple of hours to charge.

 I generally shoot in Aperture mode, but the DP2Q offers the usual selection of modes which are set using the Mode button on the top plate.
 The modes are: Manual, Shutter Priority, Aperture Priority and Program, where the camera will select aperture and shutter settings.
 There are also three Custom Modes which you can set yourself.